cubiclesoft/sso-server/docs/server-global-functions.md

 Parameters: None.

 Returns: A boolean of false if the namespace is invalid or activation fails.
 The browser is redirected on success.

 This global function locates the namespace of the current API key, looks for an existing session in the same namespace, and activates a new session if a match is found.
+The behavior can be overridden by setting `use_namespaces` to 0 in the request.

 SSO_ActivateUser($id, $entropy, $info, $created = false, $automate = false, $activatesession = true)
 ----------------------------------------------------------------------------------------------------